lenoben/abschluss/README.md

 - should i remove the Json Dataset private member from the Preprocessor class?
   > well i am not using RAM, just file system and it was there at first for holding the dataset in RAM _Bad idea_...
 - I should remember to add error handling, but that will be later...
+- Thinking whether to use sparse matrix or normal matrix; sparse matrix is more memory efficient but slower

 ## Project Tree: